RocketMan/solaris-ports/components/libc-client/README.md

 To build PHP with imap support, simply install this package and configure php with `--with-imap` and `--with-imap-ssl`.
-If you are building PHP from the Solaris userland gate, include
+If you are building PHP from the Solaris userland gate, include in enable-extensions.mk:

         CONFIGURE_OPTIONS += --with-imap=shared
         CONFIGURE_OPTIONS += --with-imap-ssl=shared

-in enable-extensions.mk.
+and include in Makefile:

+        REQUIRED_PACKAGES += library/libc-client